Skip to main content

 Cryptographic Provenance

-The current provenance model centers on a signed seal bundle produced at successful run completion.
+The current provenance model centers on the GBX X2 seal standard: a signed, dual-channel provenance bundle produced at successful run completion.
 It is designed to bind inputs, runtime metadata, and outputs into a verifiable artifact that can be checked outside the original execution environment.

 Core artifacts